nchukalovskiy/spark-inflation/README.md

 # spark-inflation

-web scraping with Kafka-Spark Structured Streaming and monitoring with Streamlit front end
+Web scraping with Kafka-Spark Structured Streaming (w/Mllib) and monitoring with Streamlit front end